 - Matt Fraction's Hawkeye series has suggested that Kate Bishop of the Young Avengers has surpassed Clint Barton as an archer, being able to fire five arrows at once (after which he outright calls her perfect in his mind).

-- Transformers Dark Cybertron: Shockwave, the prize student of Jhiaxus surpasses him in the present.
+- The Transformers: Dark Cybertron: Shockwave, the prize student of Jhiaxus, surpasses him in the present.
 Jhiaxus even acknowledges it seeing as how Shockwave is bound by only logic and no emotion, so Jhiaxus willingly follows him on his quest to control reality.

-- Arachne Webber, a very incidental character in Snuff, is expanded upon as a student at the Assassins' Guild School in There's Nothing Like A Fresh Pair of eyes, Is There.
+- Arachne Webber, a very incidental character in Snuff, is expanded upon as a student at the Assassins' Guild School in A.A.
+Pessimal's Discworld fic There's Nothing Like A Fresh Pair of eyes, Is There.
 In which her mentor, Johanna Smith-Rhodes, notes with pride that her pupil's specialist knowledge of spiders vastly exceeds her own.

 - In Attack of the Clones, Dooku tries to pull this against his old master Yoda, but ends up retreating and distracting his former master to survive.

-- One of the last things Obi-Wan says to Anakin invokes this trope, but it's later proven to not be the case when he defeats Vader in combat.
-Matthew Stover doesn't refer to Obi-Wan as "the ultimate Jedi" for nothing.
+- One of the last things Obi-Wan says to Anakin in Revenge of the Sith invokes this trope (and echoes what Obi-Wan's own master told him in The Phantom Menace), but it's later proven to not be the case when he defeats Vader in combat.
+Matt Stover doesn't refer to Obi-Wan as "the ultimate Jedi" for nothing.